-This means while your phone doesn't currently have service through your RSP/Mobile Carrier's network, it will give you access through other networks to make emergency calls.
+This means while your phone doesn't currently have service through your RSP's network, but it will give you access through other networks to make emergency calls.
 For example, if you're a Telstra customer but out of range and can pick up Optus coverage, your phone will show the SOS signal and use the other carrier's network to make an emergency call.

-Unfortunately, a booster/mobile repeater doesn't work in this scenario, as it is only programmed to pick up your RSP/Mobile Carrier's signal.
+Unfortunately, a booster doesn't work in this scenario, as it is only programmed to pick up your RSP's signal.